cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ~/cf$ bundle install
 </pre>

 Next, set environment variables required for deploying to AWS.
-Create a file called bosh_environment and add the following, changing the value for each line to suit your configuration
+Create a file called `bosh_environment` and add the following, changing the value for each line to suit your configuration:

 ~~~
 export BOSH_VPC_DOMAIN=mydomain.com
-export BOSH_VPC_SUBDOMAIN=cloud
+export BOSH_VPC_SUBDOMAIN=cloud # Pick something more unique than 'cloud' to work around a temporary shortcoming of the tool
 export BOSH_AWS_ACCESS_KEY_ID=your_key_asdv34tdf
 export BOSH_AWS_SECRET_ACCESS_KEY=your_secret_asdf34dfg
 export BOSH_VPC_SECONDARY_AZ=us-east-1a # see note below